Tips and Tricks for Dressing for Photos

 AVOID Matchy match outfits are not in style.
 Do not wear neon clothing.
 The color WILL reflect neon colors on skin.
 Photo day is not the day to wear “My dog ate my homework” shirts.
 Avoid clothing with pictures, phrases, and large logos.
 It is wise to avoid tiny plaid and small designs.
 It will create a strange effect on the lens.
 Please leave the Nikes at home as well.
 Also, remove chipped nail polish.
 Make sure to properly groom before photos.
 Also check children’s noses and teeth for bits of food and what ever else ends up on kids faces.

 While it is not necessary to buy new clothes for everyone, here are some of my favorite places to shop for photo worthy clothing.
-Also, take a look at my complimentary clothing selection for girls.

 Babies & Toddlers